EmranAhmed/woo-cart-redirect-to-checkout-page/README.txt

 After successfully product added to cart redirect to checkout page or any other page based on configuration.

 == Description ==
-The **WooCommerce Add to Cart Redirect** plugin for WooCommerce enables you to redirect directly checkout page rather than redirect to cart page.
+The **Add to Cart Redirect for WooCommerce** plugin for WooCommerce enables you to redirect directly checkout page rather than redirect to cart page.

 = Key Feature Comes with this Plugin =